oak-hu/oak-hu.github.io/writing/contextualism.md

 §I adds some more detail (i.e., caveats) to this quick introductory sketch, to make the difference between contextualism and sensitivism clearer. §II outlines some particular contextualist and sensitivist views. §III presents some examples of shifting patterns of knowledge ascriptions, comparing how contextualism and sensitivism treat them.
 I conclude that, at least with respect to shifting patterns of knowledge ascriptions, contextualism is better motivated than sensitivism (although it may have fatal flaws elsewhere).

-## The mechanics of knowledge ascriptions
+## I. The mechanics of knowledge ascriptions

 Above, I discussed knowledge ascriptions as if they were always utterances.
 I don’t mean to suggest that knowledge ascriptions cannot be in writing, or even in (possibly non-linguistic) thought.
 But I do require knowledge ascriptions to ascribe knowledge: i.e., to express that some subject knows some proposition.